 Questions and Concerns

-If there are questions or concerns regarding playing time, training, coaching, etc. please direct them to the coach.
-Please do not address these issues during practice times or at games when the coach needs to work with the players.
-The coach is willing to work with you at all other times.
-The appropriate path of resolution for these types of concerns is Coach, Player Development Director for your age group, Director of Coaching, and finally the Auburn Youth Soccer Association Board.
+If there are questions or concerns regarding playing time, training, coaching, etc. please direct them to the coach first.
+Please do not address these issues during practice time or at games when the coach needs to work with the players.
+The coach is willing to work with you at other times.
+The appropriate path of resolution for these types of concerns is Coach, Director of Coaching, and finally the Auburn Youth Soccer Association Board.

-If you have questions about an area identified on the Team Job List please direct them to the person who is assigned to that job for your individual team.
+If you have questions about an area identified on the Team Job List please direct them to the person who is assigned to that job for your individual team or your Team Manager.

-Please address all other questions or concerns first with your team manager.
-If your concern cannot be resolved at the team level, contact the Auburn Youth Soccer Association secretary at firstname.lastname@example.org to have the item added to the agenda for the next board meeting.
+Please address all other question or concerns first with your Team Manager.
+If your concern cannot be resolved at the team level, contact the Auburn Youth Soccer Association Secretary at email@example.com to have the item added to the agenda for the next Board meeting.

-In closing it is everyone’s intention to have a positive, nurturing and productive experience with Auburn Youth Soccer Association and Rainier Valley Slammers.
-We believe clear and concise communication between the association and it members is the foundation for long term success.
-We look forward to supporting each other as we build a program that allows our young athletes to grow and prosper as soccer player’s and good citizens.
+In closing, it is everyone’s intention to have a positive, nurturing and productive experience with the Auburn Youth Soccer Association and Rainier Valley Slammers.
+We believe clear and concise communication between the Association and its members is the foundation for long-term success.
+We look forward to supporting each other as we build a program that allows our young athletes to grow and prosper as soccer players and good citizens.